 Shinjuku deserves its own itinerary because this area is massive.

-At night, go to the famous Robot Restaurant for dinner, drinks and show.
+At night, go to the famous Robot Restaurant for dinner, drinks, and incredibly Japanese show.
 You must purchase the ticket ahead of time or book online.
 Just go for the show and maybe some drinks – but don’t bother ordering food there.
 You would be better off eating somewhere else in Shinjuku.

 Where to eat in Shinjuku

 Tatsukichi (maps).
 We went for dinner on a local Tokyo friend recommendation.
 They were quite packed during dinner so be prepared to wait.
 It’s an omakase-style restaurant, meaning they will just keep serving you whatever they are cooking until you ask for the bill.
-Their specialty are kushiage – deep fried vegetable/meat skewers – and although it might seem daunting and unhealthy to eat fried food for a meal, i swear all of them were good, super crispy and not overly oily.
+Their specialty is Kushiage – deep-fried vegetable/meat skewers – and although it might seem daunting and unhealthy to eat fried food for a meal, I swear all of them were good, super crispy and not overly oily.
 With each skewer, the chef will tell you which sauce to use.
 If I remember correctly, we each spent S$50 after 10-12 skewers and 2 whiskey highballs.

-Golden Gai (maps) for some night life.
+Golden Gai (maps) for some nightlife.
 This area was super cool!
 It was filled with tiny bars with different themes, so you can easily bar hop to your heart’s content.
-Keep in mind the last train in Tokyo is just before midnight so you have to make it or else you will have to fork out some cash for taxi.
+Keep in mind the last train in Tokyo is just before midnight so you have to make it or else you will have to fork out some cash for the taxi.

 Looking for more?
 There are so much to eat and drink in Shinjuku!
 Check out my friend Daniel’s Shinjuku eating guide.